in

 BA: How important is the Australian market to Zwift?

 Well, if I go back, we’ve been in business for over a decade.
-We had a huge following, you know, initially in Australia, and other English-speaking countries, so a lot of early adoption.
+We had a huge following, initially in Australia and other English-speaking countries, so a lot of early adoption.
 And we had a dedicated team here for some time.
 We’ve kind of scaled that back, and I think it’s time for us to come back and really look after this market.
 There’s more competition.
-The market’s changed.
-The cycling industry has changed.
+The market’s changed and the cycling industry has changed.
 We’re seeing different consumers show up, and it’s time to reinvigorate the market in Australia.

 We need to do more in Australia.
-And we’ve got this incredible community in Australia.
+We’ve got this incredible community in Australia.
 I was blown away by the community in Melbourne.
-And of course, it’s so obvious here, like, how much people just are passionate about cycling.
-And so we just want to lean into that and h, in our own little way, help bring more people into this world.
+And of course, it’s so obvious here, where people are passionate about cycling.
+We want to lean into that and, in our own little way, help bring more people into this world.

-Eric Min (left) with retired Aussie pro rider Wes Sulzberger at the TDU Zwift event
+Eric Min (left) with retired Aussie pro rider Wes Sulzberger and Zwift Country Manager at the TDU Zwift event

 BA: Have you got any specific plans for Australia, or is it a more general expansion plan?

 I want us to get back to basics: spend more time with the community, with partners, with the media.
-And it’s just pounding the pavement and doing more community activities.
-So, we’re doing a lot of activations all over the world, actually.
-But I think that’s what it requires.
+So we are pounding the pavement and doing more community activities.
+We’re doing a lot of activations all over the world, and that’s what it requires.

 BA: If the COVID pandemic had never happened, would you still be in the same position now, do you think?